nathanramoscfa/etradebot/README.md

 ## Disclaimer

+You must fully read, understand, and agree to the full disclaimer [here](https://etradebot.readthedocs.io/en/latest/disclaimer.html) before using ETradeBot.
 Please note that while the developer has taken care to ensure the quality and functionality of ETradeBot, there is no guarantee that the software is free from errors or bugs.
 The developer does not assume responsibility or liability for any damages or losses incurred as a result of using ETradeBot.
 Users of ETradeBot should use the software at their own risk and verify the accuracy and correctness of its output before making any investment decisions.
+By using ETradeBot, users agree to release the developer from any and all liability related to their use of the software.
+Users should read and understand all documentation and instructions provided before using ETradeBot.
+If you do not agree with any part of this disclaimer, do not use ETradeBot.

 ## License